Students Will Thrive in a Culture of Effort and Joy

 Rita Platt (@ritaplatt) is an award-winning National Board Certified Teacher and self-proclaimed #edudork with master’s degrees in reading, library, and leadership.
 Her experience includes teaching learners from preschool through adult in remote Alaskan villages, inner cities, and rural communities.
 She is currently a school principal, teaches graduate courses for the Professional Development Institute, and writes for MiddleWeb, EdWeek, Educational Leadership, and other venues.

-Her first book, Working Hard, Working Happy: Cultivating a Culture of Effort and Joy in the Classroom, is published by Routledge Eye on Education and MiddleWeb.
-Order from the Routledge website and receive a 20% discount during the book’s publication promotion.
-After the promotion ends, use the code MWEB1 for the same discount!
+Her book Working Hard, Working Happy: Cultivating a Culture of Effort and Joy in the Classroom is published by Routledge Eye on Education and MiddleWeb.

 MiddleWeb